Thomas Welsby Clark: Initial investigations and research

 A shoe was found beside the body, which Clark did not believe belonged to the dead man.
-Later recollections of the shoe varied, Clark stated that it was "probably branded "CROWN BRAND PTY 4", although he had some doubts about "CROWN" and "4".
-Captain Smith, recalled a canvas shoe of a brand named "McCOWAN PTY" or "McEWAN PTY", which carried symbols representing a crown and/or a broad arrow.
-A sergeant with the party who recovered the raft later contradicted the finding of a shoe stating that a 'pair of boots' were found on the raft.
+Later recollections of the shoe varied with Clark stating that it was "probably branded "CROWN BRAND PTY 4", although he had some doubts about "CROWN" and "4".
+Captain Smith recalled a canvas shoe of a brand named "McCOWAN PTY" or "McEWAN PTY", which carried symbols representing a crown and/or a broad arrow.
+A sergeant with the party who recovered the raft later contradicted the finding of a shoe, instead stating that a 'pair of boots' were found on the raft.

 In Smith's opinion, the life raft was a naval Carley float, which had come from Sydney.
 The wooden decking was manufactured and branded with the word "PATENT" while the metal framework was branded "LYSAGHT DUA-ANNEAL ZINC.
 MADE IN AUSTRALIA" inside.
-The float had been damaged by gun or shellfire, with shrapnel embedded in the outer covering, and the underside was covered with barnacles and other marine growth, indicating that it had been at sea for some time.
+The float had been damaged by gun or shellfire, with shrapnel embedded in the outer covering.
+The underside was covered with barnacles and other marine growth, indicating that it had been at sea for some time.

-On 23 April 1949, the Director of Naval Intelligence wrote to the Director of Victualling (DNV) with regard to whether the uniform worn by the dead man and the Carley float were consistent with the crew and equipment of Sydney.
-With regard to the uniform, the DNV stated, in a hand-written note that, while boilersuits with press studs had not been issued by the RAN at the time, officers could purchase their own boilersuits, usually white or brown, with press studs.
-(Navy issue boilersuits worn by ratings were blue, but did not have press studs.)
-The shoes could "definitely" have been of RAN issue, especially if they were leather (not canvas).
+On 23 April 1949, the Director of Naval Intelligence wrote to the Director of Victualling (DNV) asking if the uniform worn by the dead man and the Carley float were consistent with the crew and equipment of Sydney.
+The DNV replied that while boilersuits with press studs had not been issued by the RAN at the time, officers could purchase their own boilersuits, usually white or brown, with press studs.
+The Navy issue boilersuits worn by ratings were blue, but did not have press studs.
+The DNV also stated that the shoes could "definitely" have been of RAN issue, especially if they were leather rather than canvas.
 There is no record of a reply regarding the Carley float.